Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 5. In the Title of Tables and Figure captions, write the scientific names in full.

-6. In the text, calls to footnotes are given in Arabic numbers, in crescent order throughout the paper, without using "Insert final note" of the word.
+6. In the text, calls to footnotes are given in Arabic numbers, in crescent order through the whole paper, without using "Insert final note" of Word.
 Note: Do not use spaces between numbers and their units to avoid separating them into two lines (p.ex.: 100ppm, 10mm, 50cm, 18x10cm, P<0.05.
 The abbreviation for the number is “nº” and not “no”; for degree Celsius “oC” and not “ºC”.

 7. Tables and Figures should be cited in the text with their respective numbers in crescent order.